philippag-1982/compint.j/README.md

 ### Int9N

-`Int9N` as an experimental version of `Int9` that attempts to implement hot methods natively (via JNI).
+`Int9N` is an experimental version of `Int9` that attempts to implement hot methods natively (via JNI).
 At the moment, only `multiplyCore` has a native implementation.
-Performance benefit is very slight.
+Performance benefit is very slight, and only observed on Linux with GCC.

 ### IntAscii
  `IntAscii` implements "big integers" using an arbitrary base, the numbers are represented as ASCII/Latin1/whatever byte arrays.